Pass/Fail Option Notice

 • Rank in the top 30% of your high school graduating class

-Scholarship recipients must maintain a 3.0 Life GPA each academic year and earn an average of 30 credit hours each academic year to retain the scholarship.
-Students attempting to increase the Life GPA may obtain advanced approval from PC’s registrar to enroll in another institution’s summer courses.
+Scholarship recipients must maintain a 3.0 SC LIFE GPA each academic year and earn 30, 60, 90 hours going into your sophomore, junior, senior years, respectfully.
+Students attempting to increase the SC LIFE GPA may obtain advance approval from PC’s Registrar by completing the Transient Permission Form for current PC students to enroll in another institution’s summer courses.

 The South Carolina HOPE Scholarship awards a one-time grant of $2,800 for first-time entering freshmen.